Saint Anthony – Lithograph – Mount Athos

 Saint Anthony the Great: Life

-Saint Anthony was born in 251 AD in Upper Egypt to wealthy and pious parents whom he lost at a young age.
-Since childhood, he was frugal and showed great zeal for the devotional life of the Church.
-After the death of his parents and after settling his younger sister, he distributed his belongings among the poor and retired to a desert cave.
-There he lived an ascetic life for 25 years.
+Saint Anthony was born in 251 AD in Upper Egypt to wealthy and pious parents, whom he lost at a young age.
+From childhood, he was self-sufficient and showed a particular zeal for the worship life of the Church.
+After the death of his parents and after taking care of his younger sister, he distributed his belongings to the poor and withdrew to a cave in the desert.
+There, he lived an ascetic life for 25 years.

-During his ascetic life, Saint Anthony never changed his garment or washed his body.
-He taught his disciples to abstain from the goods of the world, without thinking that they were deprived of anything important.
-He also taught them not to consider anything higher than the love of Christ.
+During his ascetic life, Saint Anthony never changed his clothing, nor did he wash his body.
+He taught his disciples to refrain from worldly goods, without thinking that they were missing something important.
+He also taught them to consider nothing superior to the love of Christ.

-Saint Anthony died in 356 AD, at the age of 105, in perfect physical and mental health.
-Shortly before he died, he gave to his two closest disciples, Athanasius the Great and Serapion, his only possessions, a tunic and two hides.
+Saint Anthony passed away in 356 AD at the age of 105, in perfect physical and spiritual health.
+Just before his death, he gave his only possessions, a tunic and two sheepskins, to his two closest disciples, Saint Athanasius the Great and Serapion.

-One of St. Anthony’s last wishes was for his burial place to be kept secret.
-However, the monks who lived near him said that they possessed the holy relic of the saint.
-During the reign of Justinian, in 561 AD, the relics of St. Anthony were transferred to the church of St. John the Baptist in Alexandria.
-From there, in 635 it was transferred to Constantinople.
-In the 11th century, a French nobleman named Joslén received the holy relics of St. Anthony and transferred them to St. Anthony’s Abbey in the homonymous city of Southeastern France, where they are located today.
+One of Saint Anthony’s final wishes was that the place of his burial remain secret.
+However, the monks who lived near him claimed to have the sacred relic of the saint.
+Under Emperor Justinian, in 561 AD, the relic of Saint Anthony was transferred to the church of Saint John the Baptist in Alexandria.
+From there, in 635, it was moved to Constantinople.
+In the 11th century, a French nobleman named Joscelin took the holy relics of Saint Anthony and transferred them to the Abbey of Saint Anthony in the town of Saint-Antoine in southeastern France, where they remain today.

-St. Anthony tamed his passions by reaching the maximum limits of asceticism.
-His soul could leave his body while he was still alive.
-He became the model of ascetics and is the founder of monastic life in the East.
-The Church has proclaimed him Great and honors his memory on January 17.
+Saint Anthony subdued his passions, reaching the highest limits of asceticism.
+His soul could depart from his body while still alive.
+He became the model for ascetics and is considered the founder of monastic life in the East.
+The Church has proclaimed him as the Great and commemorates his memory on January 17th.

-Using a lithographed copy of Byzantine art, the charismatic hagiographer Nektarios Nastos created this work following the traditional method of artificial aging, as taught on Mount Athos.
-At the four corners, the icon is painted with a gold finish, between the digging of the artificial aging.
+Using a lithographed copy of Byzantine art, the gifted iconographer Nektarios Nastos created this work following the traditional method of artificial aging, as he was taught at Mount Athos.
+In the four corners, the image is decorated with a gold finish, between the engravings of the artificial aging.

 Origin: Mount Athos